imperva/terraform-provider-incapsula/website/docs/r/resource_csp_site_domain.html.markdown

 ## Import

-CSP Site Configuration can be imported using the site_id and base4 encoded string of the domain separated by /, e.g.
+CSP Site Configuration can be imported using the account_id, site_id and base4 encoded string of the domain separated by /, e.g.

 ```
-$ terraform import incapsula_csp_site_domain.demo-terraform-csp-site-domain 1234/d3d3LmltcGVydmEuY29t
+$ terraform import incapsula_csp_site_domain.demo-terraform-csp-site-domain 555/1234/d3d3LmltcGVydmEuY29t
 ```